Nael-Studio/nael-platform/examples/basic-http/README.md

 - Add additional controllers/services to explore DI scopes
 - Layer on more middleware (auth, validation, etc.) via the options passed to `createHttpApplication`
 - Experiment with configuration overrides by adding `config/env.yaml` or runtime overrides in `main.ts`
+- Swap in alternative logger transports (file, telemetry, etc.) by extending `@nl-framework/logger` and adjusting the bootstrap